-- Fiber - These are necessary for digestion and are found in fruits and vegetables.
+- Fibre: These are necessary for digestion and are found in fruits and vegetables.

-- Water - This is used in the creation of bodily fluids and is found in fruits, juices, and other liquids.
+- Water: This is used to create bodily fluids and is found in fruits, juices, and other liquids.

 The classification of food is based on macronutrients and micronutrients.
 Macronutrients usually include water, fiber, fats, proteins, and carbohydrates.
-They are needed for our body in large quantities.
+They are needed for our bodies in large quantities.

 Micronutrients include vitamins and minerals.
 They are needed in our bodies in much fewer quantities.
 Macronutrients provide the body with the energy to live and prosper.

-Some of these nutrients are needed for the body all the time as they provide constant energy.
-People’s health deteriorates because of the imbalance of the nutrients.
-There can also be a deficiency and an abundance of nutrients in our body.
+The body always needs some of these nutrients as they provide constant energy.
+People’s health deteriorates because of the imbalance of nutrients.
+There can also be a deficiency and an abundance of nutrients in our bodies.
 Here is a breakdown of the classes of food with pictures.

 Protein that can be produced in our body is called non-essential protein, while protein that can’t be produced there is called non-essential.
-All animals needed essential proteins to survive.
-This nutrient is found in beans, dairy products, fish, meat, eggs, and so on.
+All animals need essential proteins to survive.
+This nutrient is found in beans, dairy products, fish, meat, and eggs.

-Fats are used to regulating energy, be a source of energy, help with temperature regulation and vitamin absorption.
-Fats exist in various foods, like dairy products, meat, fish, whole eggs, vegetables, nuts, and so on.
+Fats regulate energy and help with temperature regulation and vitamin absorption.
+Fats exist in various foods, like dairy products, meat, fish, whole eggs, vegetables, and nuts.

 Fiber is needed to keep our digestive system healthy and ready to do its job.
-It also contributes to the processes, like stabilizing cholesterol and glucose levels.
-The diet which is rich in fiber can prevent coronary heart diseases, bowel cancer, and diabetes.
+It also contributes to processes like stabilizing cholesterol and glucose levels.
+A diet which is rich in fiber can prevent coronary heart disease, bowel cancer, and diabetes.

 Minerals can be defined as chemical elements that are needed by living things.
-Elements are less needed for our body, but they are also an essential part that keeps us healthy.
-The minerals include Calcium, Iron, Magnesium, Potassium, Zinc, and so on.
-You can find these minerals in dairy products, meat, fish, poultry, grains, and so on.
+Elements are less needed for our body, but they are also essential to keeping us healthy.

 Minerals represent various functions like building blocks for our muscles, bones, and teeth, carrying oxygen in our body, keep fluids balanced.